opensearch-project/documentation-website/_data-prepper/common-use-cases/codec-processor-combinations.md

 ## Parquet

 [Apache Parquet](https://parquet.apache.org/docs/overview/) is a columnar storage format built for Hadoop.
-It is most efficient without the use of a codec, however positive results can be achieved when configured with [S3 Select]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/sources/s3#using-s3_select-with-the-s3-source).
+It is most efficient without the use of a codec.
+Positive results, however, can be achieved when it's configured with [S3 Select]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/sources/s3#using-s3_select-with-the-s3-source).